adwait13/PINNs_beam_deflection/README.md

 ## 🔧 Project Structure

 - `P_point_load` — PINNs implementation for a cantilever beam with a concentrated load at the free end
-- `linear_distributed_load` — PINNs implementation for a beam with linearly distributed load
+- `uniform_distributed_load` — PINNs implementation for a beam with uniform distributed load

 ---